vpon-sdk/vpon-sdk.github.io/jp/android/android-native.jp.md

 4. onVpadnDismissScreen
 5. onVpadnLeaveApplication

 While the Native ad is received successfully, the function `inflateAd` will also construct the ad into a custom UI.
 In addition, the implementation of the callback functions in onVpadnReceiveAd are depend on which view is registered.
-[Here](#registerView) shows more detail about view registration.
+Check more detail about view registration [Here](#registerView).

 ```java
 @Override